InvisibleGit/goos-kotlin/README.md

 also note that we're not closing the connection to second auction.
 So on repeated runs, you'll again see the error we had in Chapter 11:
 `org.jivesoftware.smack.XMPPException$XMPPErrorException: XMPPError: conflict - cancel`.

+##### Commit 2 - Restructuring Main

+We need to update how we process messages from OpenFire server.
+Previously, the single auction processed all messages, but now we need to split processing by auction.
+Even before we needed to deviate from the book code listings since Smack v4 had some major changes.
+Now we need to change even more, and we're now using concept of Stanzas and StanzaFilters to achieve this.
+Furthermore, since we no longer use Chat feature, we don't need `notToBeGC` field any more.

+At this point we reached the stage where end-to-end test fails because table has only one row, which will be resolved in the next commit.

+Additionally, we're still getting `XMPPError: conflict - cancel` when end-to-end test fails, so manual restart of OpenFire is still needed for a little while.